NEW Major Announcement: DEMOLITION UNDERWAY AT FUTURE SITE OF $50M EVO ENTERTAINMENT DESTINATION Read →

 The second-floor hallway will be transformed into a corridor of timeless elegance, featuring richly stained wooden floors, wainscot and doors with their original glazed transoms.

-CLICK AND THEN DRAG TO USE THE INTERACTIVE SLIDER
+CLICK AND DRAG TO USE THE INTERACTIVE SLIDER

-CLICK AND THEN DRAG TO USE THE INTERACTIVE SLIDER
+CLICK AND DRAG TO USE THE INTERACTIVE SLIDER

 A Bright Open Corridor